One of the most beautiful collections of trees in Minneapolis can be found at Lakewood Cemetery.

 However, nature has a way of altering even the most carefully planned landscape.
 In the early 1950s, an eight-inch rainstorm with high winds flooded the cemetery and uprooted many trees.
 A tornado in 1979 damaged or destroyed 450 of Lakewood’s trees; two years later a second tornado destroyed another 250.
 Some were split or broken, and many were ripped out of the ground, tearing up underground sprinkling systems and tipping or damaging monuments.
 Removing downed trees and stumps and repairing the damage wasn’t easy.
 The city granted Lakewood a burning permit after the 1970 tornado; fires burned night and day for three months.
-To restore the land, the cemetery had to plant hundreds of trees at $300 apiece.
+To restore the land, the cemetery had to plant hundreds of new trees.

 To ensure that Lakewood’s landscape not be a monoculture, recent introductions include a variety of linden, locust, hackberry and maple trees, and a disease-resistant variety of elms.
 This diversity creates a mix of colors and variety of habitat for birds and animals.
 Today, the cemetery is a haven for fox, rabbits, owls, pheasants, songbirds, and falcons.
 Season by season, Lakewood provides a stage where the balance of nature is played, oblivious to the fast-paced bustle of the city outside.